-\begin{pr} The generic complex biquadratic curve \re{2_2F} can be transformed to symmetric one by means of a linear-fractional complex changes of variables \re{MT}.
-If the initial curve is real then it can be transformed to real symmetrical curve also (although corresponding transformation can be with complex coefficients).
+\begin{pr} The generic complex biquadratic curve \re{2_2F} can be transformed to a symmetric curve by means of linear-fractional complex changes of variables \re{MT}.
+If the initial curve is real then it can be transformed to a real symmetrical curve also (although a corresponding transformation can be performed also for a case with complex coefficients). \end{pr}